ualberta-smr/saner2020-artifactpage/README.md

 # Essential Sentences for Navigating Stack Overflow Answers

 This is the online artifact page for the SANER '20 paper "Essential Sentences for Navigating Stack Overflow Answers" by [Sarah Nadi](https://www.sarahnadi.org) and [Christoph Treude](http://ctreude.ca/).
 Please contact Sarah Nadi if you have any questions.
+If you use any of the data or code in this artifact page, you can cite its DOI [https://doi.org/10.6084/m9.figshare.10005515](https://doi.org/10.6084/m9.figshare.10005515).

 ## Repo Overview